SkymanOne/folidity/reports/main.typ

 === Expressions <Chapter:Expressions>

 Folidity features a type resolution at the compile time, similar to Rust.
 We define the following `enum` in @Listing:ExpectedType.
-We use this information in order to resolve an expression to a specific type.
+We use this information to resolve an expression to a specific type.

 #figure(
   ```rust